A deterministic Kaczmarz algorithm for solving linear systems: Inconsistent linear systems

 \section{Inconsistent linear systems}

-In this section, we focus on the inconsistent linear systems $A\x=\b$.
-In this case, we aim to find its least-square solution.
-That is to solve the least-square problem $\min_{\x} \|A \x-\b\|$.
-To do this, we first provide a more clear description of our Kaczmarz method.
+In this section, we focus on inconsistent linear systems $A\x=\b$, i.e., the least-squares problem $\arg\min_{\x} \|A \x-\b\|$.
+We will show that Algorithm \ref{Kaczmarz algorithm} usually fails to solve the least-squares problem.
+To this end, we first provide a more clear description of Algorithm \ref{Kaczmarz algorithm}.